 She knows exactly what you need to do to participate in your own rescue.

-Here is the kind of wisdom your Future Self imparts when you take the time to connect with her:
+Here’s the kind of wisdom my Future Self imparts when I take the time to connect with her:

 For example, maybe you really value freedom, or honesty, or creativity, or connection, or making a difference.

-And making this change would give you the ability to truly live that value.
-Maybe making the change would mean being in integrity with yourself and living true to the person you want to be.
+And making this change would give you the ability to truly live into that value.

 Complete this exercise to help you identify your fears and begin moving past them.